aws/aws-application-networking-k8s/docs/guides/advanced-configurations.md

 Higher priority values indicate higher precedence, so requests to `/api/v2` will be matched by the first rule (priority 200) before the second rule (priority 100) is considered.

-### Multi-Cluster Health Check Configuration

-In multi-cluster deployments, you can ensure consistent health check configuration across all clusters by applying TargetGroupPolicy to ServiceExport resources.
-This eliminates the previous limitation where only the cluster containing the route resource would receive the correct health check configuration.

 #### Configuring Health Checks for ServiceExport

 When you apply a TargetGroupPolicy to a ServiceExport, the health check configuration is automatically propagated to all target groups across all clusters that participate in the service mesh: